javapagar/lib_pythoneers/README.md

 <a href="#index"><p align="right" href="#index">Back to index</p></a>
 ### univariant
-Function that graphically displays one numerical or categorical variable through a histogram and a boxplot, a countplot or a displot depending on the kind of variable informed (i.e. numerical or categorical variable, respectively).
+Function that graphically displays one numerical or categorical variable through a distplot/boxplot and a countplot, respectively.
 #### Params:
 - df: dataframe.
-- col_1: dataframe column (i.e. series) that contains the numeric or categorical variable to be displayed by the function.
+- col_1: dataframe column (i.e. series) that contains the numeric or categorical variable to be displayed.
-- boxplot = False by default.
+- boxplot: False by default.
 If boxplot is informed as True, the function displays a boxplot instead of a histogram.
-It can only be used to dispolay numeric variables.
+It can only be used with numeric variables.
- - rotation = rotation takes None by default.
+- rotation: rotation takes None by default.
 If rotation is informed as True, the labels for x values are displayed with a 45 º rotation.
+- kde: kde refers to Kernel Density Estimate, which is used for visualizing the probability density of a continuous variable.It takes None by default.
+- palette: the palette by default is the following list: ["#0879B1","#A61D39", "#92d7f6", "#d1979a"], it can be changed for any Seaborn palette.
+- xlabel: False by default.
+It is used to define the xlabel.
+It must be introduced as a string.

+<a href="#index"><p align="right" href="#index">Back to index</p></a>
+### univariant
+Function that graphically displays one numerical or categorical variable through a distplot/boxplot and a countplot, respectively.
+#### Params:
+- df: dataframe.
+- col_1: dataframe column (i.e. series) that contains the numeric or categorical variable to be displayed.
+- boxplot: False by default.
+If boxplot is informed as True, the function displays a boxplot instead of a histogram.
+It can only be used with numeric variables.
+- rotation: rotation takes None by default.
+If rotation is informed as True, the labels for x values are displayed with a 45 º rotation.
- - kde = Kernel Density Estimate is used to visualize the probability density of a continuous variable.It takes None by default.
+- kde: kde refers to Kernel Density Estimate, which is used for visualizing the probability density of a continuous variable.It takes None by default.
- - palette: the palette by default is the following list : ["#0879B1","#A61D39", "#92d7f6", "#d1979a"]
+- palette: the palette by default is the following list: ["#0879B1","#A61D39", "#92d7f6", "#d1979a"], it can be changed for any Seaborn palette.
+- xlabel: False by default.
+It is used to define the xlabel.
+It must be introduced as a string.
+#### Examples:
+- univariant(titanic_df,titanic_df["Age"],kde = True);
+- univariant(titanic_df,titanic_df["Fare"],kde= True,palette = "rocket", boxplot = True,xlabel = "Tarifa");
+- univariant(titanic_df,titanic_df["Survived"],palette = "viridis", xlabel = "Puerta de embarque");

+<a href="#index"><p align="right" href="#index">Back to index</p></a>
+### bivariant_num
+Function that graphically displays two numeric variables through a scatterplot.
+#### Params:
+     - df: dataframe.
+     - col_1: dataframe column (i.e. series) containing the numeric variable to be displayed on the x axis.
+     - col_2: dataframe column (i.e. series) containing the numeric variable to be displayed on the y axis.
+     - color: this parameter is used to change the color.
+The color by default is "#0879B1".
+     - xlabel: False by default.
+It is used to define the xlabel.
+It must be introduced as a string.
+     - ylabel: False by default.
+It is used to define the ylabel.
+It must be introduced as a string.
+#### Examples:
+bivariant_num(titanic_df,titanic_df["Age"],titanic_df["Fare"],xlabel= "Age", ylabel = "Fare");

+<a href="#index"><p align="right" href="#index">Back to index</p></a>
+### bivariant_cat
+Function that graphically displays two categorical or binary variables through a catplot.
+The values of the first variable are displayed on the x-axis as bars, with a count of values on the y-axis.
+The second variable is displayed through the different colors of the bars in the catplot.
+#### Params:

+     - df: T dataframe.
+     - col_1: dataframe column (i.e. series) containing the first categorical variable, to be displayed through the bars.
+     - col_2: dataframe column (i.e. series) containing the categorical variable, to be displayed through the color of the bars.
+     - rotation: rotation takes None by default.
+If rotation is informed as True, the labels for x values are displayed with a 45 º rotation.
+     - palette: this parameter is used to inform a different Seaborn´s palette.
+The palette by default is "rocket".
+     - xlabel: False by default.
+It is used to define the xlabel.
+It must be introduced as a string.
+     - ylabel: False by default.
+It is used to define the ylabel.
+It must be introduced as a string.
+#### Examples:
+bivariant_cat(titanic_df,titanic_df["Sex"],titanic_df["Embarked"], xlabel = "Género", ylabel = "Num. personas", rotation = True);
+bivariant_cat(suic_df,suic_df["country"],suic_df["sex"],rotation = True, xlabel = "Country",palette = "viridis");

+<a href="#index"><p align="right" href="#index">Back to index</p></a>
+### bivariant_cat_num
+Function that graphically displays the combination of a categorical and a numeric variable through a treeplot.
+#### Params:
+     - df: dataframe.
+     - col_1: dataframe column (i.e. series) containing the categorical variable.
+     - col_2: dataframe column (i.e. series) containing the numerical variable.
+     - palette: this argument is used to change the Seaborn´s palette.
+The palette by default is "rocket".
+#### Examples:
+bivariant_cat_num(titanic_df,titanic_df["Sex"],titanic_df["Fare"]);
+bivariant_cat_num(titanic_df,titanic_df["Fare"],titanic_df["Embarked"]);

+<a href="#index"><p align="right" href="#index">Back to index</p></a>
+### bivariant_all
+    This function shows the relation between two numeric variables through the most appropiate plot depending on the type of variables informed.
+    It has been created to be called from the overview function, but can be used independently.
+        - Two numeric variables are displayed through a scatterplot.
+        - Two categorical variables are displayed through a catplot.
+        - A categorical and a numeric variable are displayed through a treeplot.
+#### Params:
+    - df : dataframe.
+    - col_1 : dataframe column (i.e. series) containing the first variable to be plotted.
+    - col_2 : dataframe column (i.e. series) containing the second variable to be plotted.
+    - rotation: it takes None by default.
+If rotation is informed as True, the labels for x values are displayed with a 45 º rotation.
+    - color: The color to be displayed by the scatterplot when only two numeric variables are provided.
+Color is red ("#A61D39") by default.
+    - palette: this parameter is used to inform a different Seaborn´s palette.
+The palette by default is "rocket".
+    - xlabel: False by default.
+It is used to define the xlabel.
+It must be introduced as a string.
+    - ylabel: False by default.
+It is used to define the ylabel.
+It must be introduced as a string.
+#### Examples:
+bivariant_all(titanic_df,titanic_df["Fare"],titanic_df["Survived"],palette= "viridis", xlabel = "Fare");
+bivariant_all(autism_df,autism_df["country_of_res"],autism_df["class"],palette= "viridis", xlabel = "Country");
+bivariant_all(autism_df,autism_df["country_of_res"],autism_df["screening_score"],xlabel = "Country", ylabel = "Score");

+<a href="#index"><p align="right" href="#index">Back to index</p></a>
+### trivariant_num
+    This function shows the relation between three variables through a scatterplot.
+    It only admits two numerical variables as x and y and a third categorical or binary variable as hue.
+#### Params:
+    - df: dataframe.
+    - col_1: dataframe column (i.e. series) containing the numeric variable to be displayed on the x axis.
+    - col_2: dataframe column (i.e. series) containing the numeric variable to be displayed on the y axis.
+    - hue: dataframe column´s name (i.e. string).
+It refers to the variable to be displayed through the colors of the scatterplot´s points, which must be a a categorical or binary variable.
+Hue takes None by default.
+    - rotation: It takes None by default.
+If rotation is informed as True, the labels for x values are displayed with a 45 º rotation.
+    - palette: this parameter is used to inform a different Seaborn´s palette.
+The palette by default is "rocket".
+    - xlabel: False by default.
+It is used to define the xlabel.
+It must be introduced as a string.
+    - ylabel: False by default.
+It is used to define the ylabel.
+It must be introduced as a string.
+#### Examples:
+- trivariant_num(titanic_df,titanic_df['Age'],titanic_df['Fare'], hue = "Sex", palette = "viridis", xlabel = "Passenger´s age", ylabel = "Fare in euros");
+- trivariant_num(titanic_df,titanic_df["Embarked"], titanic_df["Fare"],hue ='Survived');

 <a href="#index"><p align="right" href="#index">Back to index</p></a>
 ### categorical_columns